pieforproviders/pieforproviders/docs/attendances_and_absences.md

 - Potential Errors
   - param batch is empty
+    - return error in API response
+    - display API error to user
+    - log error to AppSignal for front-end w/ alerts to tech team & customer support
   - param batch is malformed
+    - return error in API response
+    - display API error to user
+    - log error to AppSignal for front-end w/ alerts to tech team & customer support

 - for each record in the batch:
   - find `Child` by child_id
     - Potential Errors
       - can't find child
+        - return error in API response
+        - display API error to user
+        - log error to AppSignal for front-end w/ alerts to tech team & customer support
       - child_id is wrong/nil/malformed
+        - return error in API response
+        - display API error to user
+        - log error to AppSignal for front-end w/ alerts to tech team & customer support
   - ensure user has permissions to create for that child
     - Potential Errors
       - user does not have permissions
+        - return error in API response
+        - display API error to user
+        - log error to AppSignal for front-end w/ alerts to tech team & customer support
   - find the current child_approval
     - Potential Errors
       - there is no current child approval for that date for that child
+        - return error in API response
+        - display API error to user
+        - log error to AppSignal for front-end w/ alerts to tech team & customer support
   - if the record contains an attendance
     - if a `ServiceDay` exists for that day for that child
       - add an `Attendance` w/ the `check_in`, `check_out` associated to that `ServiceDay` and the active `ChildApproval`
         - Potential Errors
           - [Attendance Model Validations](#attendance---model-validations)
+            - return error in API response
+            - display API error to user
+            - log error to AppSignal for front-end w/ alerts to tech team & customer support
       - if the `ServiceDay` has an `absence_type`
         - change the `absence_type` to nil
           - Potential Errors
             - [Service Day Model Validations](#service-day---model-validations)
+              - return error in API response
+              - display API error to user
+              - log error to AppSignal for front-end w/ alerts to tech team & customer support
       - if the `ServiceDay` has a nil `absence_type`
         - do nothing
     - if a `ServiceDay` does not exist for that day for that child
       - create a `ServiceDay` for that day for that child
         - Potential Errors
           - [Service Day Model Validations](#service-day---model-validations)
+            - return error in API response
+            - display API error to user
+            - log error to AppSignal for front-end w/ alerts to tech team & customer support
       - add an `Attendance` w/ the `check_in`, `check_out`, associated to the new `ServiceDay`
         - Potential Errors
           - [Attendance Model Validations](#attendance---model-validations)
+            - return error in API response
+            - display API error to user
+            - log error to AppSignal for front-end w/ alerts to tech team & customer support
   - if the record contains an absence
     - if the child is scheduled for that day
       - if a `ServiceDay` exists for that day for that child
         - change the `ServiceDay` to an absence w/ the `absence_type: "absence_on_scheduled_day"`
           - Potential Errors
             - [Service Day Model Validations](#service-day---model-validations)
+              - return error in API response
+              - display API error to user
+              - log error to AppSignal for front-end w/ alerts to tech team & customer support
       - if a `ServiceDay` does not exist for that day for that child
         - create a `ServiceDay` for that day for that child w/ the `absence_type: "absence_on_scheduled_day"`
           - Potential Errors
             - [Service Day Model Validations](#service-day---model-validations)
+              - return error in API response
+              - display API error to user
+              - log error to AppSignal for front-end w/ alerts to tech team & customer support
     - if the child is not scheduled for that day
       - if a `ServiceDay` exists for that day for that child
         - change the `ServiceDay` to an absence w/ the `absence_type: "absence_on_unscheduled_day"`
           - Potential Errors
             - [Service Day Model Validations](#service-day---model-validations)
+              - return error in API response
+              - display API error to user
+              - log error to AppSignal for front-end w/ alerts to tech team & customer support
       - if a `ServiceDay` does not exist for that day for that child
         - create a `ServiceDay` for that day for that child w/ the `absence_type: "absence_on_unscheduled_day"`
           - Potential Errors
             - [Service Day Model Validations](#service-day---model-validations)
+              - return error in API response
+              - display API error to user
+              - log error to AppSignal for front-end w/ alerts to tech team & customer support

 ### Daily Automatic Absence Creation
 #### `Nebraska::AbsenceGenerator`